Rhode Island School of Design’s 2017 Annual Graduate Thesis Exhibition to Open at the Rhode Island Convention Center on May 24

 Graduate student work across 16 disciplines to be featured in showcase of hundreds of RISD artists and designers

-The exhibition, located in Hall A of the Convention Center in downcity Providence is free and open to the public daily from 12–5 pm (10 am–6 pm on June 4, the day of RISD’s Commencement), with a public opening reception on May 26 from 6–8 pm.
-For more details visit: risd.edu/thesis
+The exhibition, located in Hall A of the Convention Center in downcity Providence is free and open to the public daily from 12-5 pm (10 am-6 pm on June 3, the day of RISD's Commencement), with a public opening reception on May 24 from 6-8 pm.
+For more details visit: gradshow.risd.edu

 RISD's Graduate Thesis Exhibition invites viewers to experience an expansive range of exploration by emerging artists and designers.
 The work selected represents the culmination of each student's experience in RISD's dynamic and diverse graduate programs.
 As in years past, the 28,000-sf space will be custom-constructed, with more than 1,100 linear feet of walls forming a network of smaller galleries.
 The unique configuration of the large, flexible space provides remarkable opportunities for graduate students to show multiple pieces or large installations from their final thesis projects representing two or three years of research, experimentation, critical thinking and production.

-An exhibition of selected works by graduate students will be held at Sol Koffler Graduate Student Gallery at 169 Weybosset Street.
-The installation will be on view June 3-5 from 12–5pm.
+An exhibition of selected works by graduate students from different disciplines will be held at Sol Koffler Graduate Student Gallery at 169 Weybosset Street.
+The installation will be on view June 2-4 from 12-5pm.

 About Graduate Studies at RISD

 Graduate study at RISD offers an immersive, engaging and inspiring opportunity for students to delve deeper into their chosen field and expand their approach to creative practice.
 Students in RISD master’s degree programs work both independently and collaboratively and benefit from a close working relationship with a faculty of practicing artists, designers and scholars committed to supporting an ambitious range of interests and approaches.
 In addition to inspiring conceptually strong work, professors offer guidance in developing deeply rewarding practices.